vettorigaia/PPG/README.md

 Heart Rate Estimation: Calculating and displaying key metrics such as mean area, eccentricity, and video intensity to provide insights into the cardiac signal.
 ### Key Functions Used
-imread(), im2gray(): For loading and processing the image. bwboundaries(), regionprops(): To detect and analyze objects in the image. std2(): For calculating the standard deviation of pixel intensities, crucial for tracking blood volume changes.
+imread(), im2gray(): For loading and processing the image.

+bwboundaries(), regionprops(): To detect and analyze objects in the image.

+std2(): For calculating the standard deviation of pixel intensities, crucial for tracking blood volume changes.

 ## Conclusion
 This project successfully demonstrates the use of photoplethysmography to extract heart rate from a video of human skin.
 By isolating the red channel and focusing on regions with significant intensity variations, the heart rate signal can be extracted from the video data.

-## Future Work
-Further improvements could involve refining the method to enhance the signal-to-noise ratio and applying more sophisticated filtering techniques to better isolate the cardiac signal from background noise.